End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: End-to-end training

 The \ac{AE} is trained using the Adam optimizer with Nesterov gradient \cite{dozat2016incorporating}.
 The optimization is run for a total of \mbox{$\ntrainiter = 6400$} iterations, a fixed value that was observed to ensure the convergence of all the $2~\times$ four training configurations considered.

-In each iteration, a batch of 64 symbols $\txsymbonehot \in \symbalphabet$ is generated.
-This batch size is the maximum size for which the entire \ac{AE} network (including the \ac{SSFM}) fits into the available memory of the \ac{GPU} using the memory saving gradient technique \cite{Chen2016, MemorySavingGradient}.
+In each iteration, a batch of \ul{B =} 64 symbols $\txsymbonehot \in \symbalphabet$ is generated.
+This batch size is the maximum size for which the entire \ac{AE} network (including the \ac{SSFM}) fits into the available memory of \ul{our} \ac{GPU} using the memory saving gradient technique \cite{Chen2016, MemorySavingGradient}.
 During the forward propagation of one training iteration, the results of each operation throughout the whole communication model - including the results of each step of the \ac{SSFM} - need to be saved, to be used later during the backpropagation that computes the gradient of the loss function.
-This implies large memory requirements that limit the training batch size, which, in turn, causes a noisy estimation of the gradient at each training iteration.
+This implies large memory requirements that limit the training batch size, which, in turn, causes a noisy estimation of the gradient at each training iteration. \ul{Being able to increase the batch size by increasing the available computing memory, may lead to improved performance or shorter training time}~\cite{OShea2018}. \ul{A systematic complexity analysis of the proposed approach is beyond the scope of this work.
+Nevertheless, the current implementation is particularly time-consuming within the training phase whereas compares favorably against our implementation of the} \ac{NFT} \ul{ receiver in the testing phase.}

 The learning rate was tuned according to a step decay schedule that sets it to $\lr = 0.01$ in the first 1600 iterations, $\lr = 0.003$ for the following 2400 iterations, and $\lr = 0.001$ for the remaining 2400 iterations.
 This scheduling allowed a quick convergence in the initial part of the training and a fine-tuning of the performance on the final part.